IAmTheNerdNextDoor/toaru-rs/README.md

 # toaru-rs

 toaru-rs is a project aimed to bring Rust applications to ToaruOS.
-So far, Rust and inline Assembly Rust code can run on ToaruOS (allowing for SYS_WRITE for writing text and SYS_EXT for exit codes to be used with write and exit commands).

 Contributions are welcome.